mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/01_CustomFields/01_CustomField_Input.md

 }
 ```

-Accessing the input in rendering process:
+Accessing the input in a rendering process:

 ```php
 class GettingStarted extends AbstractProject